-This pilot project would "road-test" an improved “Animal Identification and Registration System” (AIRS) in Mongolia, which is essential to promote export of livestock and livestock products.
+This pilot project will "road-test" an improved “Animal Identification and Registration System” (AIRS) in Mongolia, which is essential to promote export of livestock and livestock products.
 Animal identification and registration is also the foundation for addressing and managing animal health issues (including zoonoses).

 Mongolia is a Lower Middle Income Country (LMIC), landlocked between Russia and China.
 Mongolia has historically relied on mining.
 Recently the Government is working to diversify the economy by developing the livestock sector.
 Almost half of Mongolia's population is engaged in the livestock sector, which represents 15% of the GDP.
 Mongolian meat is considered to be of good quality by virtue of coming from mainly grass fed animals.
 Yet, many challenges persist, such as lack of trained veterinarians, inadequate animal health care, disease outbreaks (including Food and Mouth Disease) and unsustainable pastureland management.
 The absence of a reliable and functional animal identification and registration system is a major challenge to expand livestock exports.

 Until 1990, animals were identified by a metallic tag for recording performance.
 In 2009, the Government (with some support from donors) sought to set up a new animal identification system.
 These efforts have faced significant challenges, including difficulties in restraining semi-wild and adult animals, cumbersome procedures, lack of ear tags and a dearth of trained officers (since 2014), an overly complex system that was not financial sustainable.
 The absence of a functional AIRS means that information does not exist on whether exported animals or animal products originate from an area, which is known to be healthy or from an area with animal diseases.